jason0x43/hacs-hubitat/README.md

 ### HSM status or modes not updating

-Ensure that the ”POST location events?” toggle is enabled in your Maker API app in Hubitat.
+Ensure that the “POST location events?” toggle is enabled in your Maker API app in Hubitat.

 ## Developing